Idaho State Bengals football: Spud Bowl

-Holt Arena
+ICCU Dome

 The team's current home venue is an indoor arena that was conceived by ISU athletic director Milton W. "Dubby" Holt in 1966.
 ISU students voted to appropriate not more than $2.8 million to the project two years later.
 Originally named the ASISU MiniDome, it was renamed Holt Arena in 1988 to honor Holt.
 The arena replaced the Spud Bowl as the Bengals' home football stadium in 1970.

 The arena is an indoor multi-purpose athletic stadium located on the north end of the ISU campus.
 Completed in September 1970, it is the oldest enclosed stadium on a college campus in the United States and the second-oldest overall.
 Only the Astrodome in Houston, completed in 1965, predates it.

 Rivalries

 Idaho

-Idaho State and Idaho have a rivalry that can be traced all the way back to 1916 when they played their first game against each other, with Idaho winning, 32–0.
+Idaho State and Idaho have a rivalry that can be traced to 1916, when they played their first game against each other, with Idaho winning, 32–0.
 They have played 42 rivalry games since then.
-Idaho won the first 8 games in the series, but Idaho State snapped that winning streak in 1969 with a high scoring 47–42 victory.
-The rivalry remained competitive throughout the 1970s and 1980s, neither team three-peating throughout that period, but the rivalry entered another stale stretch in 1988, Idaho winning the next 7 games.
-Idaho State ended the streak in 1995.
+Idaho won the first 8 games in the series, with Idaho State winning their first game in 1969.
+The rivalry remained competitive throughout the 1970s and 1980s, neither team three-peating throughout that period.
 In 1996, Idaho moved up to Division I-A, now the Football Bowl Subdivision (FBS), and the rivalry halted.
 The two schools played each other only 4 times during Idaho's stay in the FBS, Idaho winning all of them.
 In 2018, Idaho moved back down to Division I Football Championship Subdivision (FCS), and rejoined the Big Sky Conference.
-Since then, they have played an annual rivalry game dubbed "Battle of the Domes", Idaho State winning the first game under that branding, 62–28.
+Since then, they have played an annual rivalry game dubbed "Battle of the Domes".
+Idaho leads the series 5–2 since rejoining the conference.

 Weber State

 Idaho State and Weber State first played each other in October 1962.
-However, the two teams weren't rivals until Idaho moved to Division I-A in 1996, leaving Idaho State without an in-state rival, which left Weber State as the closest in-conference school to Idaho State.
 Weber State is Idaho State's most played rival, as they have played each other annually since both joined the Big Sky Conference as charter members in July 1963.

-The rivalry is also protected by the conference, so they are guaranteed to play each other once per season.
+In the 2024 season, the "Train Bell Trophy", a rivalry trophy between the two schools, was reintroduced, having not been used since the 1970s.
+Idaho State won the first game in the new trophy series 43–35 at Ogden, their first away win against Weber State since 1984.